 In Mechanical Engineering, biomedical students learn how the principles of solid mechanics, fluid dynamics, dynamics and kinematics and mechanical design are applied in the design of implantable and external biomedical devices and in the study of biological tissues.
 As an example, students study how orthopedic implants such as total joints replacements or bone fracture fixation pins are designed and how they are attached to and incorporated into the human skeleton.

 In the fluid realm Mechanical Engineers study the function of the heart and circulatory system, the joints and joint lubrication and the lungs and respiration.

 Safety devices such as helmets, seat belts, ski bindings and airbags are also devices that are primarily mechanical in operation and that can be studied in the Mechanical Engineering Biomedical Option courses.

 The Biomedical Option in Mechanical Engineering replaces three courses from the general third and fourth year curricula with four core courses that have a biomedical engineering focus.
 Students also focus on biomedical applications in their third year term project and fourth year capstone project.

-Furthermore, in choosing from a wide range of biomedical courses for three out of their four technical electives, students have the opportunity to explore specific areas of biomedical interest.
+Furthermore, in choosing from a wide range of biomedical courses for two out of their three technical electives, students have the opportunity to explore specific areas of biomedical interest.